agencyenterprise/aeboilerplate/docs/documentation.md

 ## Deployment

+The boilerplate can be deployed in any cloud service provider of your choice.
 For simplicity and ease-of-use, we use Heroku as our cloud service.

 ### Setting up your Heroku application